videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-copy-paste-automation/readme.md

 # Step 10: Deploy logic app to paste the policy in PROD.

-1. Select the following image to sign in with your Azure account and deploy the logic app for paste action in the Azure portal:
+1. Select the following image to sign in with your Azure account and deploy the logic app for paste action in the Azure portal.
+This is only necessary if you have not already deployed the paste logic app as per the instruction in Step 1:

  [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fvideor%2FAutoPilotConditionalAccess%2Fmaster%2FAutoPilotConditionalAccess%2Fazure-quickstart-templates%2F301-conditionalaccess-policy-copy-paste-automation%2F301-conditionalaccess-policy-paste-automation%2Fazuredeploy.json)